google/codeworld/web/help/GuideUnit1.md

     This was a trick question: `codeWorldLogo` isn't a function at all!
     It still has a type signature, but there is no arrow, because it's just a picture.
-That means there are no parentheses after it, and no arguments.
+That means there are no parentheses after it and it has no arguments.

     ~~~~~ . clickable